colabobio/epidemica-website/_toplevel/1-privacy.md

 ### How will you be notified if our Privacy Notice changes?

-Epigames reserves the right to change, modify, or otherwise amend this Privacy Notice at its sole discretion and at any time as it deems circumstances warrant.
-If the Privacy Notice changes, Epigames will post an updated privacy statement with a modification date.
+We reserve the right to change, modify, or otherwise amend this Privacy Notice at our sole discretion and at any time as we deem circumstances warrant.
+If the Privacy Notice changes, we will post an updated privacy statement with a modification date.
 Please check back often for the most current version.
 Your continued use of our application after any change in the Privacy Notice will constitute your acceptance of such changes.

 ### How can you contact us?